 When you keep ignoring payment requests from creditors you owe, you are doing so at great risk.
 It can get you in many kinds of trouble, one of them being court action.
-Your creditors can start a proceeding against you at a County Court.
+Your creditors can start a proceeding against you at a county court judgement set asidet.
 Based on the details of your case, a decision will be taken as to how the money will be recovered from you.
 This is called a county court judgment or CCJ.

 It is often the case that a debtor doesn’t find the decision to be agreeable, and isn’t satisfied either.
 If you find yourself in such a situation, there is a legal solution for you.
-If you have a good reason, you can have the judgment removed, or ‘set aside’ as it’s generally called.
+If you have a good reason, you can have the judgment removed, or ‘getting a ccj set aside’ as it’s generally called.
 The information you find here will be helpful in setting aside a CCJ.

-What exactly does it mean to set aside the judgment?
+What exactly does it mean to county court judgement set aside?

 In simple terms, setting a CCJ aside means cancelling it.
 That means it would no longer be in effect, though it’s not as simple as it may sound.
 Now, you need to know how long do you have to set aside a judgement.

 However, not everyone can have their getting a ccj set aside.
 There are certain conditions you’ll have to fulfil.
 Most importantly, you won’t succeed in it unless you have a good reason.
 Due to its significantly high cost, it would be better for you not to apply for setting aside a CCJ, without a strong cause.
 If need be, get professional advice on whether it would be a good option for you.
 It must be noted here that setting aside a judgment won’t write off the debt.